cloudfoundry-incubator/cflocal/README.md

 If no buildpack is specified during staging, the latest standard CF buildpacks are used to detect and compile your app.

 NOTES:
+ - For safety reasons:
- - For safety reasons, service forwarding tunnels are not active during staging
+    - Service forwarding tunnels are not active during staging
- - For safety reasons, containers are never exported with remote service credentials
+    - Containers are never exported with remote service credentials
+    - Service details are never pulled from remote apps

 TODO:
  - `cf local push` - upload apps to a CF installation